kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 }
 ```

-The `status.Conditions` field is unchanged, but new condition values will indicate workload-scoped information and scope-related issues.
+The `status.Conditions` field is unchanged, but new condition values will indicate pod-group-scoped information and scope-related issues.

 ```go
 const (